JakubG-git/SimpleGoWebApp/README.md

 # SimpleGoWebApp
-Simple Go Web App that is just a simple POC for a web app that can be deployed to a Kubernetes cluster.
+Simple Go Web App is just a simple POC for a web app that can be deployed to a Kubernetes cluster.